People. This one has me torn.

 But what about the kids?

-To end, while many adults might be suffering from much of the above, our children actually might welcome and benefit from deeper online interactions.
+To end, while many adults might be suffering from much of the above, what about Zoom for kids?
+Our children actually might welcome and benefit from deeper online interactions.

 Meaning, depending on their after-school routines, kids and teens could be home scrolling social media, feeling isolated, and just in need of something more than a phone call with friends.

 That's why some virtual after-school programs (and during the summer, Virtual Tech Camps) offer online education, but through live, active online learning in small groups of friends and like-minded students.
 This is opposed to students pointing and clicking on their own from screen to screen, or crammed in an online classroom with over 30 other kids.
 These are much different experiences.

 So, Zoomers, best of luck.
 My one parting tip is to not make Zoom the enemy.
 It’s a necessary and valuable tool, and many of us are just generally fatigued.
 Nothing will probably magically change, so try to actively care for your mind and body in order to achieve positive results.